rpisarev/horoscope-app/README.md

 ## Current database schema

-The current initial schema is managed by Alembic.
+The current schema is managed by Alembic.

 Main tables: